DNSBelgium/rdap/README.md

-# RDAP library
+# RDAP server library

-This java library aims to make it very easy to build an RDAP server that talks with your registry back-end.
+This java library makes it very easy to build an RDAP server that talks with your registry back-end.

 # Features
-* A library to include in your Java web application to significantly ease the implementation of an RDAP server
+* Include this library in your Java web application to significantly ease implementing an RDAP server
 * Can be combined with any back-end by simply implementing one or more methods
 * All you need to do is retrieve the data and populate some POJO's
 * The library takes care of parsing the incoming RDAP requests, calling the right methods and generating JSON responses